Queen Elizabeth II National Trust: History

 QEII National Trust was set up in 1977, with the intention that it was set up by farmers for farmers and other landowners at a time when the New Zealand government offered subsidies to encourage bush and wetland clearance on farms.
 There was a desire in the community among farmers and other landowners to protect areas on private land that were home to native species.
 Their vision was for protection to be both voluntary and everlasting, legally protecting the land forever.

 QEII was founded by Gordon Stephenson, who was also the first covenantor.

 Founder Gordon Stephenson died in December 2015.

 Governance

 QEII is an independent charitable trust, rather than a government institution.

 The board is responsible for executive control and management of the QEII National Trust.

 QEII is governed by a board of directors.
 The board is made up of six directors.
-The Minister of Conservation appoints four directors who have the right mix of environmental and conservation values, and who can reflect the interests of rural landowners, and the interests of the Maori community.
+The minister of conservation appoints four directors who have the right mix of environmental and conservation values, and who can reflect the interests of rural landowners, and the interests of the Māori community.
 QEII National Trust members elect the remaining two directors.